Raspberry Island Lighthouse - Apostle Islands National Lakeshore Park

 < < < Every direction you could see sailboats enjoying cruising among the islands.

-Before we arrived, we made a stop at Oak Island to drop off a couple who would be camping on the island for five days.
+On the way to Raspberry Island, we made a stop at Oak Island to drop off a couple who would be camping on the island for five days.

 Eighteen of the twenty one islands are set up for camping with basic campsites that are reserved in advance.
 Some of the islands also allow wilderness backcountry camping in certain zones.
-Learn more here - Apostle Islands Camping
+Learn more here - Apostle Islands Camping.

 The guided tour includes all the rooms in the Lightkeeper's residence along with a narration of the daily lives of the keeper and his family as it was a hundred years ago.
 The furnishings are either originals or antiques that resembled the original furnishings.